- Online: February, July

 or part-time equivalent

-A 4-year AQF level 7 bachelor degree or an AQF level 8 qualification, with a 5.0 GPA and grade of 65% or better in one research methods subject; or equivalent.
+A 4-year AQF level 7 bachelor degree or an AQF level 8 qualification in a relevant discipline, with a 5.0 GPA and grade of 65% or better in one research methods subject; or equivalent.

 Develop and carry out a research project with the support and guidance of research advisors.
 Learn key research skills including literature reviews, proposed rationale, methods, and ethics applications.